Former Governor Snyder to face criminal charges in connection to Flint water crisis

 The charges include involuntary manslaughter as several people died of legionnaires disease during the water crisis.

 We’ve been hearing for months that this could be coming.
+The charges coming from State Attorney General Dana Nessel.

 We asked former Governor Snyder about this back in September.